netj/3x/docs/features/README.md

 ## Explore and Analyze Results with 3X

 As soon as your runs finish execution, their results can be instantly visualized using the <span class="sans-serif">3X</span> GUI (graphical user interface).
-Visualizations provided by <span class="sans-serif">3X</span> are profoundly more powerful than static pictures of your results data, because they allow interactions for tracing provenance of any visible data point and drilling down to another form of visualization.
+Visualizations provided by <span class="sans-serif">3X</span> are more powerful than static pictures of your results data, because they allow interactions for tracing provenance of any visible data point and drilling down to another form of visualization.

 ### Table
 <span class="sans-serif">3X</span> table displays the input values and output data of your runs as rows and columns.
-You have complete control of which columns are visible in the table, how they are ordered, by which input variables the rows in the table are grouped, what aggregate statistic of grouped rows are shown for each column, and what conditions each visible row should satisfy.
+You have control of which columns are visible in the table, how they are ordered, by which input variables the rows in the table are grouped, what aggregate statistic of grouped rows are shown for each column, and what conditions each visible row should satisfy.
 Multiple aggregate statistics for an output variable can be shown at the same time, e.g., mean, standard deviation, median, min, max, mode, and count, where the variable's data type decides which statistics are available.
 Any aggregate cell in the table can be inspected to trace records of individual runs that contribute to it.
-When you find some rows shall be supported by more concrete data, new runs relevant to the particular rows can be planned directly from the table.
+When you want to fill some of the rows with data from new runs relevant to the particular rows, they can be planned directly from the table.

 ### Chart
 <span class="sans-serif">3X</span> chart displays the data shown in the table as a two-dimensional figure.